Software Development Outsourcing Guide: Why, When and How to Start

 Let’s go through the most common reasons why companies opt for the outsourcing model and learn how they benefit from it.

 You have budget limitations

 - You don’t have to invest in a lengthy recruitment process, employee benefits, health insurance and take on long-term financial commitment to employment.

 - You don’t need to invest in additional infrastructure, office space and equipment.

 Example: A San Francisco-based producer of wireless earbuds planned to build an MVP app for their wearable.
-They needed a development strategy that would be cost-efficient and at the same time allowed them to get a product with several unique features such as AI-based translation, in-app text and voice messaging.
+They needed a development strategy that would be cost-efficient and at the same time allow them to get a product with several unique features such as AI-based translation, in-app text and voice messaging.
 We suggested an optimal tech stack and integrations and developed the app with the required functionality within the budget and time limits.
 Read the full case study...